swevm/viima_proxy/README.md

 - pip3 install -r requirements.txt

 Two ways to run:
-- For simple testing "python3 run.py" start app on port 4000
+- For simple testing "python3 run.py" start app on port 4000 (with Flask in debug mode)
 - For a more scalable deployment do "gunicorn --bind 0.0.0.0:4000 wsgi:app"